 How to get rid of pop-ups in Chrome

-Additionally, make sure your browser’s homepage is set to standard Google page or other trusted source.
+Additionally, make sure your browser’s homepage is set to a standard Google page or other trusted source.

 Apple lists several browser extensions as potentially malicious.
 The list includes:

-This is just to give you an idea how different these adware extensions could be.
-But if you’re looking how to remove malware from Mac Safari browser, follow this path.
+This is just to give you an idea of how different these adware extensions could be.
+But if you’re looking at how to remove malware from the Mac Safari browser, follow this path.

 Remove extensions in Safari